 Sibelius: Incidental Music

 No matter, for this set has plenty of other rare bon-bons programmed.
-I think I count seventeen bite-sized bonuses across the 6CDs, some vocal numbers with orchestra, some purely orchestral pieces, and others with narration to bolster the incidental music theme of the set.
+I think I count seventeen bite-sized bonuses across the 6CDs, some vocal numbers with orchestra, some purely orchestral pieces, and others with narration to bolster the incidental music theme of this set.
 These pieces also allow some feature soloists to come forward and display their skills as well.

 Works